levylabpitt/Multichannel-Lockin/README.md

 ## Simulation Mode

-If the lockin is configured to use simulated DAQ hardware, the lockin operates "simulation mode".
+If the lockin is configured to use simulated DAQ hardware, the lockin operates in "simulation mode".

 Simulated hardware can be configured in [NI MAX](http://www.ni.com/tutorial/3698/en/).